INC Unveils Gen Z Preferences for Nuts and Dried Fruits and Snacking in Latin America

 - Taste and health benefits are the primary drivers for consuming nuts and dried fruits

-- INC's NutTunes campaign set to encourage nut and dried fruit consumption in Latin America
+- INC's NutTunes campaign set to encourage nut and dried fruit consumption through Spotify

-BARCELONA, Spain, July 1, 2024 /PRNewswire/ -- The International Nut and Dried Fruit Council (INC) conducted an extensive study on Latin America's Gen Z dietary preferences, focusing on their consumption of nuts and dried fruits.
+BARCELONA, Spain, July 4, 2024 /PRNewswire/ -- The International Nut and Dried Fruit Council (INC), conducted an extensive study on Latin America's Gen Z dietary preferences, focusing on their consumption of nuts and dried fruits.

 Generation Z prioritizes foods offering essential nutrients, plant-based protein, energy, vitamins, and fiber.
 The study showed that nuts and dried fruits are valued by Gen Z for their health benefits, including digestive health, heart health, and immune system support.
 Despite these benefits, Gen Z's consumption of nuts and dried fruits shows room for growth.